 |Marine Engineering Technology||BS|

-To be eligible for consideration, an individual must (a) be accepted as a full-time student at Cal Maritime in any of our majors, (b) be a resident of a WICHE member state, and (c) be pursuing his or her first undergraduate degree.
+To be eligible for WUE consideration at Cal Maritime, an individual must (a) be accepted as a full-time student at Cal Maritime in any of our majors, (b) be a resident of a WICHE member state, and (c) be pursuing his or her first undergraduate degree.
 The admission application serves as the WUE application - no special WUE application is required.
 Once admitted under WUE, continuation in the program is contingent upon maintaining satisfactory academic progress while completing at least 12 graded credit hours per semester.
-The maximum participation in WUE is eight semesters.
 Currently, the number of scholarships awarded is not limited.Contact Information